SzymkowskiDev/nlp-disaster-tweets/README.md

 ## 🆕 Changelog
 A changelog is a file which contains a curated, chronologically ordered list of notable changes for each version of a project.

-## 🚀 How to run
-In the first iteration of the project, all there is to running the project is downloading a Jupyter notebook from directory "notebooks" and running it.
-To run a Jupyter notebook with Anaconda distribution download the Anaconda suite from https://www.anaconda.com/.

 ## 👨‍💻 Contributing
 * [SzymkowskiDev](https://github.com/SzymkowskiDev)